zeppelin2/bidirectionalsearchsimulator/README.md

 The Bidirectional Search Simulator created as part of my bachelor project on bidirectional network search algorithms

-The following are included:
+The following folders are included:

+/src

-/src the source code for the project.
+    The source code for the project.
 The main entry point into the program is the "main" method in "SearchCoordinator.java".

+/jar

-/jar the executable jar file for the Bidirectional Search Simulator
+    The executable jar file for the Bidirectional Search Simulator.

+/report

-/report the bachelor project report which discusses the results obtained from simulations run using the Bidirectional Search Simulator
+    The bachelor project report which discusses the results obtained from simulations run using the Bidirectional Search Simulator.

 A quick overview of how to obtain some results is as follows: